-Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to church members or for purposes connected with the church.
+Certain personal data must by law be shared or made available to the public domain and this includes the particulars within your relevant registration certificate.
+This and further data supplied by you will be treated as strictly confidential and will only be shared with other members of the church to carry out a service to church members or for purposes connected with the church.

-We will only share your data with third parties where it is necessary for the performance of our tasks or where you first give us prior consent.
-It is likely that we will need to share your data with some or all of the following (but only where necessary):
+We will only share your special category data with third parties on a strictly limited basis and where we have a lawful condition in place, or you give us explicit consent to do so.
+It is likely that we will need to share your data with some or all the following, but only where necessary:

 - The appropriate bodies of the Church of England; - Our agents, servants and contractors.
-For example, we may ask a commercial provider to send out newsletters on our behalf, or to maintain our database software; - HMRC and the Charities Commission; - On occasion, other churches with which we are carrying out joint events or activities.
+For example, we may ask a commercial provider to send out newsletters on our behalf, or to maintain our database software; - Registrar General of Births, Deaths and Marriages in England, HMRC and the Charities Commission; - On occasion, other churches with which we are carrying out joint events or activities.